UBC-Solar/sunlink/docs/API.md

 3. The `message` field is the display dictionary of one of the valid messages from the total chunk that came into the parser.
 This field is only populated when the `result` field is `'OK'`.
 4. The `logMessage` field is a boolean that indicates whether the message was logged into a local file in the `logfiles` directory.
 This field is only populated when the `result` field is `'OK'`.
 5. The `type` field is the type of message (CAN, GPS, or IMU currently).
-6. The `buffer` field is a string that contains the remaining data that was not parsed in the chunk.

 ## Parse message + write to debug bucket